The-curs0r/stereo_reconstruction/README.md

 9. Input the camera parameters and relative path of the images.
 10. Wait for 15-30 sec.
 11. Use WSAD keys and mouse to move around the scene.
+12. Disparity map generated in Output.ppm file in the /Release folder.